 The Workman’s Comp insurance will cover employees who get hurt at work and complies with all the rules and regulations set forth by the Workers’ Compensation system.
 The benefits a worker can obtain as part of their Workers’ Compensation program are medical bill coverage and lost wages for a period of time.

 But what happens if you quit your job?
 There are two ways we can look at this particular situation: before leaving your job and after leaving your job.

 Keep in mind, the Workers’ Compensation system requires all employees to report their workplace accident on time.
 This requirement is perhaps the most critical step in your workman’s comp benefits claim.
-If you did not inform your injury to your employer as required by the Workers’ Compensation system, obtaining your benefits after quitting your job can be extremely difficult.
+If you did not inform your injury to your employer as required by the Workers’ Compensation system, quit your job, then circled back to obtain your benefits, the process can be extremely difficult.

 As mentioned before, this compensation system is meant to cover an injured employee’s medical bills and a portion of their wages for a set time.
 To obtain workman’s comp benefits, every employee must meet several requirements.
 The very first step in your workers’ compensation claim is obtaining medical assistance.
 While the Workers’ Compensation system requires you to see an employer-appointed physician, you may be able to see another doctor in case of an emergency.
 Once you have received medical attention, you should report your accident to your employer immediately.